NXP/matter/docs/platforms/nxp/nxp_examples_freertos_platforms.md

 user@ubuntu:~/Desktop/git/connectedhomeip$ export ARMGCC_DIR=/path/to/connectedhomeip/.environment/cipd/packages/arm
 ```

-> Note : Steps 1 to 3 can be skipped if your environment is up to date.
-Steps 4
+> Note : Steps 1 and 3 can be skipped if your environment is up to date.
+Steps
-> and 5 should be repeated in each new terminal session to ensure the
+> 2, 4, and 5 should be repeated in each new terminal session to ensure the
 > environment is correctly configured.

 ### Build the application